Club History

 The first ever IAM motorcycle test took place in Guildford in 1974, and routine Observed Runs were then carried out by the Motorcycle Section of the Guildford and District Group of Advanced Motorists.
 This section continued until 12th April 1984 when a motorcyclists sub-group was formed, named the Wey Valley Advanced Motorcyclists’.

-The club was formed by six founding members (Peter Parvin, Keith Millican, Ron McLaughlin, Geoff Baldwin, Tony Warner and John Bennett) with Lord David Strathcarron (of the All Party Parliamentary Motorcycling Group) as President and endorsement from the Mayors of Guildford and Woking, the Assistant Chief Constable of Surrey, Surrey County Council and the IAM.
+The club was formed by six founding members (Peter Parvin, Keith Millican, Ron McLaughlin, Geoff Baldwin, Tony Warner and John Bennett) with Lord David Strathcarron (of the All Party Parliamentary Motorcycling Group) as President and with endorsement from the Mayors of Guildford and Woking, the Assistant Chief Constable of Surrey, Surrey County Council and the IAM itself.

 The membership then totalled 30, the membership fee was £6, with a joining fee of £2, while the cost of the IAM test was £30, including the subsequent year’s IAM membership of £10.